Aliases for OXCT2 Gene

 GeneCards Summary for OXCT2 Gene

 OXCT2 (3-Oxoacid CoA-Transferase 2) is a Protein Coding gene.
 Among its related pathways are Butanoate metabolism and Valine, leucine and isoleucine degradation.
-GO annotations related to this gene include 3-oxoacid CoA-transferase activity.
+GO annotations related to this gene include 3-oxoacid CoA-transferase activity and CoA-transferase activity.
 An important paralog of this gene is OXCT1.

 UniProtKB/Swiss-Prot Summary for OXCT2 Gene